google/google-analytics-utilities/README.md

 2. Since the account summaries sheet lists each sheet as a different row but custom metrics exist at the property level, select one view per property for which you are interested and the script will identify the correct property.
 3. Navigate to the “UA Custom Metrics” sheet.
 4. Click on Google Analytics Utilities > Universal Analytics > Custom Metrics > List Custom Metrics.
-5. The script will save all of the custom metrics for the selected properties to the “UA Custom Metrics” sheet.
+5. The script will save all the custom metrics for the selected properties to the “UA Custom Metrics” sheet.

 #### Create/Update Custom Metrics